 Aside from the brazen altar in the Court, there was also the laver, at which the priests washed, as well as the tentatively justified (the Household of Faith only for those in the Court).
 This laver was said to be of copper polished so brightly that it served also as a mirror to those standing in front of it.
 It would properly represent the entire Bible, the base typing the Old Testament, and the upper part containing the water typing the New Testament.
 “That he might sanctify and cleanse it with the washing of water by the word.”
 (Eph.
 5:26 – See Berean Comments) During the Gospel Age those progressing from the gate of the Court would pass the brazen altar, then approach and pass the laver on their way to the door of the Holy.

 The Tabernacle was situated pretty much in the center of the Jewish Camp.
-Just outside and around the Court we find the Levites – the Amramites (Moses, Aaron, etc.) directly in front of the Gate to the east, the Kohathites to the south, the Gershonites to the west, and the Merarites to the north.
-All of this has a Millennium significance – the Amramites (no longer Levites in any sense) typing the Gospel-Age “royal priesthood,” the Kohathites the Ancient Worthies, the Gershonites the Youthful Worthies, and the Merarites the Great Company.
+Just outside and around the Court we find the Levites – Aaron and his sons, the Priests, Amram’s descendants, to the east of the Tabernacle, the Kohathites to the south, the Gershonites to the west, and the Merarites to the north.
+All of this has a Millennium significance – Aaron and his sons (no longer Levites in any sense) typing the Gospel-Age “royal priesthood,” the Kohathites the Ancient Worthies, the Gershonites the Youthful Worthies, and the Merarites the Great Company.
 These four groups type the four elect classes who will bless and uplift the non-elect in the Kingdom.